 We all fall into traps in life.
 Sometimes we’re not even aware of it, and we can’t get out of traps we don’t know we’re in.
 Evaluate yourself with our Traps Test.

 Done right, personal development isn’t a solo endeavor.
-It works much better when you engage with others (e.g., a coach, mentor, accountability partner, counselor, teacher, guide, manager, or group).
+It works much better when you engage with others (e.g., a coach, mentor, accountability partner, counselor, teacher, guide, manager, or small group).

 Recall that personal development includes both inner work (reflection) and outer work (action).
 You often learn, grow, and develop the most when you’re out there trying things and making mistakes.
 You’ll do much better when you’re action-oriented.